Digital fashion sketching with Tayasui Sketches app

 Also, thicker lines UNDER things or between layers can indicate shadow and create depth and space.
 This tool creates opaque lines.

-Just like in my analog fashion illustration process, I now came in with watercolors: the watercolor brush tool .
+that I teach in my FREEDOM FASHION design program, I now came in with watercolors: the watercolor brush tool .
 I laid down my base color for the print, everywhere.
 Every time I remove my stylus an then go back in, the color gets more saturated and rich. on this app, the tool is SHEER, not opaque.
 Gouache paints would have a certain level of opacity to them.

 Also, note that I started with the WATERCOLOR PAPER base.
 See the texture on here?
 I select that within the app, there is a smoother, non textured background available, but why would I want that ? ;0)